MrBurzhuadotexe/C-concurrency/README.md

 4. after finding a barber, pay for the haircut
 5. wait until the service is done
 6. wait for the change
-7. leave the barbershop and go back to making money.
+7. leave the barbershop and go back to making money